CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 .. image:: images/lifelines_intro_all_regimes.png

-There are alternative (and sometimes better) tests of survival curves, and we explain more here: `Statistically compare two populations`_
+There are alternative (and sometimes better) tests of survival functions, and we explain more here: `Statistically compare two populations`_

 --------------